-If running water or wind erosion removes sediment around your pipeline, the pipeline that you initially buried is now exposed to the elements.
-This causes numerous problems, including cracking.
-Broken pipelines mean expensive delays and repairs.
-Plus, erosion does not stop after an exposed pipeline rupture.
-Wind and water continue to wear away at the pipeline’s structure, exposing even more of the pipeline.
+Erosion does not stop after an exposed pipeline ruptures: wind and water continue to wear away at the pipeline’s structure, exposing even more of the pipeline.

 MSE is a beneficial solution because it fortifies streambanks and surrounding areas.
-Once strengthened, vegetation can again begin to grow.
-As plants grow, the likelihood of erosion and runoff is diminished quickly.
+Once strengthened, vegetation can return.
+As plants grow, the likelihood of erosion and runoff diminishes.